 Seasonal Variation

 In all three countries, vaccine introduction has changed the seasonality of rotavirus infections [17-20].
-To assess if seasonality in rotavirus IQS has also been affected, we compared the ratio of peak IQS to median IQS with the median IQS for each season.
-The peak:median ratio has been used previously to describe the strength of rotavirus seasonality [21].
+To assess if seasonality in rotavirus IQS has also been affected, we compared the ratio of peak IQS (i.e., the month with the highest IQS in each season) to the median IQS in each season.
+A similar peak to average ratio has been used previously as an indicator of seasonal intensity of rotavirus disease, with higher ratios reflecting greater deviation from average, and thus greater seasonal variation [21].

 Results